vuestorefront/checkout-com/README.md

 You might wonder how you could learn whether you have to provide CVV for saved card or not.
 For that, I shared `isCvvRequired` computed boolean in `useCko`.
 It's value bases on `loadAvailableMethods` response.
 So you have to call this method before.
 If you didn't provide `cvv` to `makePayment` and it requires it - then it will throw an error.

 ## Downgrade payments to non-3DS
 There are banks (especially in US) which do not support any version of 3DS standard.
 You can instruct the `makePayment` method to attempt non-3DS payment in case customer's card is not enrolled for 3DS using `attempt_n3d` parameter.
 Visit [checkout.com](https://docs.checkout.com/risk-management/3d-secure/3d-secure-2-api-integration) docs for more details.
+Please note: if you downgrade the payment to non-3DS, the liability shift advantage of 3DS2 will not apply, meaning you will not be protected against potentially fraudulent payments or chargebacks.

 ```ts
 const payment = await makePayment({ cartId: cart.value.id, cvv: 1234, attempt_n3d: true });